 Knowing what to do when someone dies

 The death of someone close can bring great sadness, emotional turmoil and stress.
-Grieving families who have a lot to deal with, organise and many decisions to make.
-But our feelings and memories can be shared with family and friends in order to honour and cherish the memory of the deceased.
+Grieving families have a lot to deal with and organise, as well as many decisions to make.
+The most important thing is that our feelings and memories can be shared with family and friends in order to honour and cherish the memory of the deceased.